KrailOrg/krail/docs/tutorial-options.md

 <div class="admonition note">
 <p class="first admonition-title">Note</p>
 <p class="last">An option value is just an object to Krail.
 Supported data types will be determined by your choice of persistence.
-However, the core does provide <code>OptionElementConverter</code> to help with the process of translating to String for persistence</p>
+However, the core uses a utility class provide <code>DataConverter</code> to help with the process of translating to String for persistence</p>
 </div>

 We will make use of these keys in the ```optionValueChanged``` method, to hide or show the news channels: